 Can I continue to act on my own behalf although I have a Lasting Power of Attorney?

 If you have made and registered a Lasting Power of Attorney you are still in control of your own affairs.
-You are in control until such a time that your capacity is impaired, and it will be from that point that your attorneys begin to act under the power.
+You are in control until such a time that your capacity is impaired.
+It will be from that point that your attorneys begin to act under the power.

-They will always consider the Mental Capacity Act when faced with a decision regarding your affairs and those decisions must be made in your best interest and must maximise and protect your estate.
+They will always consider the Mental Capacity Act when faced with a decision regarding your affairs.
+Those decisions must be made in your best interest and must maximise and protect your estate.

-Due to the broad power vested in your attorney it is vital that you make well-informed decisions regarding who you choose to appoint and that you trust them implicitly.
+Due to the broad power vested in your attorney it is vital that you make well-informed decisions regarding who you choose to appoint.
+You trust them implicitly.

-The Office of the Public Guardian oversee registered powers of attorney and would investigate any concerns regarding any abuse of a power.
+The Office of the Public Guardian oversee registered powers of attorney.
+They would investigate any concerns regarding any abuse of a power.

 If you have any questions about a Lasting Power of Attorney, whether you need to make one and how to do so, please contact Louise Rudkin on 01302 308669 or email Louise at firstname.lastname@example.org.